raficraft/npm_package_react_boilerplate/README.md

 ## Make a component

+Add component directory in the lib directory
-Create your component to the lib/components directory
+Create your component to the lib/component directory

 Make sure the package name does not exist with the search on the npm site.